 Game 11: Triangle Dance (similar to “Musical Chairs”)

 Source of music (CD?
 Radio?
 Group sings?).

 Way to draw a large triangle on the ground or on the floor, perhaps with masking tape (on the floor) or chalk (on pavement) or a line in the dirt (ground).

 - Draw or make a large triangle.

-- One student stands in each corner of the triangle.
+- Let one person stand in each corner of the triangle.

-- How many students are in the triangle?
+- Ask the others: How many people are in the triangle?

 - Count them out loud.

-- As the music plays, the other students walk around the triangle.
+- Let the music play, meanwhile the other people walk or dance around the triangle.

-- When the music stops, each student in the triangle pulls one other student into the triangle.
+- When the music stops, each person in the triangle pulls one other person into the triangle.

-- Have the class count them.
+- Have the group count them.
 Change the written number to 6.

-- Continue until all the students are inside the triangle.
+- Continue until all the people are inside the triangle.

 - Count after each time the music stops.

 Variation 1: Repeat with other shapes such as a square, a pentagon, or a hexagon (with 4, 5 or 6 people inside).